 Every table has a different requirement for a wedding centerpiece.
 Select a single-piece centerpiece for a round table.
 Since a round table already provides less space, a long centerpiece would look horrendous; try placing a short centerpiece to accommodate the minimal space.
 For a square table, try using a medium size wedding centerpiece as its space is a bit more spacious than a circular one.
 Use a large wedding centerpiece on a rectangular head table as it compliments the size of the table.

 - Don’t Need To Match Everything:

 Matching colors is good, but not in a wedding reception, especially when using centerpieces with candles or flowers.
 Remember you’re not creating a garden but just using flowers for decor, don’t forget!
 Less is more.

 Try contrasting colors like royal blue with fawn or beige with blood red.
-Please don’t use too bright or flashy colors as it will destroy the event’s ambiance.
+Please don’t use too bright or flashy colors as they will destroy the event’s ambiance.
 Try subtle colors and match them with slightly bold colors.